-2The work of [BGI+01] is best known for their constructions of specific "unobfuscatable" classes of functions $\{f_s\}$ that roughly have the property that given any circuit evaluating f_s , one can extract the secret s.
-However, given only black-box access to f_s , the secret s is hidden.
+2The work of [BGI+01] is best known for their constructions of "unobfuscatable" classes of functions $\{f_s\}$ that roughly have the property that given any circuit evaluating f_s , one can extract the secret s, yet given only black-box access to f_s , the secret s is hidden.
 We will discuss the implications of this for our setting below.

-3An unconditional proof that the [GGH+13b] assumption resists generic colored matrix model attacks is given in [GGH+13b].
-However, this generic colored matrix model assumes that an adversary can only attack by performing a very limited subset of matrix operations, and does not prove any security against an adversary that can perform algebraic attacks against individual encodings of elements in \mathbb{Z}p .
+3[GGH+13b] did rule out a certain subset of algebraic attacks which fall under a model they called the "generic colored matrix model".
+However, this model assumes that an adversary can only attack the schemes by performing a limited subset of matrix operations, and does not prove any security against an adversary that can perform algebraic operations on the individual entries of the matrices.